 The new wireframe view essentially replaces the older back-end editor.
 It can easily be accessed with a simple click of a button when you’re in the visual builder mode.

-For those who still find themselves comfortable using the classic WordPress post editor, Divi has an option that allows you to revert to it.
+For those who still find themselves comfortable using the classic WordPress block editor, Divi has an option that allows you to revert to it.

 By going to Divi > Builder > Advanced, you can enable the Classic editor, which is WordPress’s original post editor.

-There’s no need for you to use an external plugin to enable this!
+There’s no need for you to use an external standalone WordPress plugin to enable this!

 If you enable this option, you will be able to have the full back-end Divi builder experience again.
 If you’re on Gutenberg, this would have not been possible.

-Going back to Divi > Builder > Advanced, there’s the “Enable The Latest Divi Experience” option.
-If you really love the classic Divi backend editor, you’re gonna want this option set to disabled.
+Going to Divi > Builder > Advanced, there’s the “Enable The Latest Divi Experience” option.
+If you really love the classic Divi backend editor, you’re going to want this option set to disabled.